OWASP/www-committee-project/tab_practice.md

 1. ...have a channel on the official OWASP Slack optimally named `#project-<name>` for easy filtering.

+## Project Naming

+Good OWASP Projects use appropriate naming which is consistent with the existing portfolio.

+For example:

+* A "**Top 10**" project will be designed to bring awareness to a brand-new or less well-known area and should be based on clear data or evidence.
+For example, the [OWASP Top 10 Risks project](https://owasp.org/www-project-top-ten/).
+* A "**Maturity Model**" project defines a set of activities and processes and includes textual descriptions for ascending maturity levels of an organization for each activities/processes.
+For example, the [OWASP SAMM project](https://owasp.org/www-project-samm/) project.
+* A "**Verification Standard**" project defines a set of standard and clear requirements expected for an application or process in order for it to be considered secure.
+Different requirements may be assigned to different levels based on the level of security required.
+For example, the [OWASP Application Security Verification Standard project](https://owasp.org/asvs)
+* A "**Testing Guide**" project defines a set of steps or tests to be carried out in order to check the security of a particular type of application or process.
+For example, the [OWASP Mobile Application Security Testing Guide](https://owasp.org/www-project-mobile-app-security/#owasp-mastg).

 ## GitHub

 Good OWASP Projects...